antoniopurificato/collision_avoidance/README.md

 ### TODO:
 - [x] Create a ROS node
+- [x] Complete the subscriber for the velocity
-- [ ] Complete the subscriber for the velocity
+- [ ] Complete the subscriber for the laser scan
+- [ ] Fix the problems with the web controller